prattle-analytics/prattle_api_guide/equities/README.md

 Get all events from an organization between certain dates. | `between={lowdate}\|{highdate}` | `{lowDate}` is the beginning of your desired time period. `{highDate}` is the end of your desired time period.
 Seperated by a "|" pipe.
 Acceptable date formats: `YYYY-MM-DD`, `YYYY-MM`, and `YYYY`.
 Get events of a particular type. | `type={type}` | `{type}` is a variable with acceptable values of `ecall`, `pr`, `speech`, `pr,speech`,  and `any`.
 When omitted, the default is `ecall`.

-Query strings are preceded by a `?` in the url, and are joined with a `&`.
+Query strings are preceded by a `?` in the url, and are joined with an `&`.
 A full examples of the url to pass would be `full example: https://equities.prattle.co/api/events/?symbol=AAPL&between="2016"|"2017"` for a time slice (quote marks around the date are optional) of all earnings calls from Apple in 2016.

 ### Event Sample JSON
 Here is a sample of the api's JSON response for an earnings call: